GDipSA-Team-5/AD-Project---ML/README.md

 ## AI Tool Declaration

-ChatGPT-5.2 was used to assist with parts of the data cleaning process and documentation.
+ChatGPT-5.2 was used to assist with:
+- portions of the data cleaning process
+- Cloud Deployment, yml build files

 We are responsible for the content and quality of the submitted work.